 4. It’s not worth the money.

 Just because you had a horrible experience with a one day pass, don’t double or triple down and blow $400 big ones on an annual pass.
 Bottom line.
-Unless you are a perpetual air warrior, constantly travelling for business and pleasure, the math still does not work.
+Unless you are a perpetual air warrior, constantly traveling for business and pleasure, the math still does not work.
 You will still be hosed by the airlines and airports at the end of the day, regarding paying for over-priced amenities at most airport lounges.

 5. It’s confusing.

 With so many different lounge choices available, along with a multitude of rules, determining to which lounges you can have access can be challenging.
 Where do you find multiple lounge profiles with reviews, photos, and amenities, so you can see exactly what you need and require?
 Whether it’s a business center to catch up on work, a haircut, or a well-deserved full body massage?

 If you are stuck for a long layover, I strongly urge you to stretch your legs.
 Go for a walk.
 Get a little exercise and hunt down a local pub or bistro in the airport with reasonable food and service and free WiFi.